Find the key information and forms you need to maintain your registration with the AIBC and connect to resources.

 - Application to Register a Sole Proprietorship or Partnership (PDF)

-Apply for stamp or seal
+Apply for seal or stamp

 Architects registered with the AIBC may apply for an architect’s seal.
 “Seal” refers to either the traditional embossed seal or the inked “stamp”, as well as the use of an electronic seal.